ACF incorrectly calculated w Luzar/Chandler model

 I'll have a go on this bug myself.

-#3 Updated by Erik Marklund over 9 years ago
+#3 Updated by Erik Marklund almost 10 years ago

 I disagree.
 I really think this change should be done regardless of how (non-)periodicity is treated.
 I think I did the change, but didn't have time to test it thoroughly before the summer holidays.